scottidler/sota/README.md

 of the switch statements.
 These add a lot of expressive power for the programmer to do conditionals.
 ````
-# here is an example of the fibonacci algorithm taken from the examples
+# here is a fibonacci algorithm taken from the examples/fibonacci.sota file
 fib5 = (n)
     match n
         | 0 | 1 -> n                     # this matches|returns 0 or 1